gksaurabh/Ai.sle6/README.md

 flask --app routes run
 ```

+### Step 4: Load index.html
+Open index.html in your browser and ask away!

 ## How It Works
 1. The customer inputs a query (e.g., "Show me summer dresses").
 2. The model calculates embeddings using a weighted sum of product attributes.